 Shipping and handling costs are considered to be a fulfillment cost.
-These costs are included in selling, general and administrative expenses and amounted to \$13,244 and \$9,299 in Fiscal 2020 and Fiscal 2019, respectively.
+These costs are included in selling, general and administrative expenses and amounted to \$11,866 and \$7,824 in Fiscal 2020 and 2019, respectively.

 The Company does not adjust the promised consideration for the effects of a significant financing component as it is expected, at contract inception, that the period between the transfer of the promised goods or services to the customer and the time the customer pays for these goods or services to be generally one year or less.
-The Company's credit terms to customers are in average between sixty and ninety days.
+The Company's credit terms to customers are on average between sixty and ninety days.